-We are pleased to offer this antique French porcelain Jean Pouyat Limoges chocolate set which includes a beautiful pot, lid, and three cups and saucers (we know you can only see two cups and saucers, but there really are three, all in perfect condition).
-This antique French porcelain chocolate pot set is in the "Athena" pattern, which features a pure white background with multiple, broad gold bands offset by a dark (almost black), marbled green Greek key pattern.
-The antique French porcelain chocolate pot and cups in this elegant Jean Pouyat Limoges Athena pattern have nobbed double handles in a lovely organic shape that provides a contrast to the starkly geometric nature of the Greek key pattern.
-All pieces in this antique French porcelain set bear the Jean Pouyat Limoges manufactuer's backstamp used betweeen 1890 and 1932, as well as the backstamp of the Jean Pouyat decorating studio.
+We are pleased to offer this Jean Pouyat Limoges chocolate set which includes a beautiful pot, lid, and three cups and saucers (we know you can only see two cups and saucers, but there really are three, all in perfect condition).
+This set was made in the "Athena" pattern, which features a pure white background with multiple, broad gold bands offset by a dark (almost black), marbled green Greek key pattern.
+The antique chocolate pot and cups in this elegant Jean Pouyat Limoges Athena pattern have nobbed double handles in a lovely organic shape that provides a contrast to the starkly geometric nature of the Greek key pattern.
+All pieces in this set bear the Jean Pouyat Limoges manufactuer's backstamp used betweeen 1890 and 1932, as well as the backstamp of the Jean Pouyat decorating studio.

 BRIEF HISTORY: The Pouyat family entered the porcelain manufacturing business around 1760 when Pierre Pouyat established a faience manufacturing company at Saint-Yrieix.
 His son, Francois Pouyat (1752 - 1838), - who owned clay deposits and clay works in the Haute-Vienne region - became a partner with Laurentius Russinger in Manufacture de la Courtille, a hard paste manufaturing business at the Locre factory in Paris from 1795 to 1800.
 In 1800, Francois emerged as the sole owner of La Courtille, and his sons, Leonard and Jean-Baptiste joined him in operating the factory.
 In 1816, the two Pouyat brothers formed a partnership with the owner of a factory in Fours to produce porcelain for decoration in Paris.
 They bought the factory in 1820, and Leonard Pouyat directed operations until his death 1845.
 The Fours factory continued in production until 1865.